develephant/coronium-skytable-docs/docs-src/docs/install/ec2.md

 `curl -LO https://s3.amazonaws.com/coronium-skytable/ami.sh && sudo bash ./ami.sh`

 Once the installation is complete, __Coronium SkyTable__ is ready for action.
 Log out of the server by typing __exit__ on the command line.

+!!! tip "Upgrade to HTTPS"
+    Now is a good time to secure your SkyTable server using HTTPS.
+See the __[HTTPS/SSL](/ssl)__ section of the documentation.